LandingCube Review: An Amazon Landing Page Builder for Increasing Sales with Coupon Codes

 If designed correctly, your landing page will convert lots of your visitors into customers.
 On average, you can turn 2.35% of visitors into buyers.
 Therefore, if you can direct a thousand visitors to your landing page, you can expect at least 23 new buyers to your site.
 Not bad!

 The great thing about this approach is you incentivize them to join your list.
 It increases the chances of getting their personally identifiable information (PII).
-Also, by voluntarily signing up with their, they give you consent to send them emails in the future.
+Also, by voluntarily signing up with them, they give you consent to send them emails in the future.
 Sending them promos of your latest products, for example, is a great way to bring them down your sales funnel.

 How does LandingCube work?